 Your college experience is full of excitement and challenge!
-Our goal at Stetson is to prepare you to go into the job market or graduate school having clarified your values and gaining skills that will assist you in being competitive and successful.
-Inside and outside of the classroom you will develop in areas such as the ability to be articulate in speaking and writing, the skills to work in teams and in a world full of diverse people, and the development of skills including leadership skills, conflict resolution strategies and the ability to live a well and balanced life.
+Our goal at Stetson is to prepare you to be a lifelong learner ready to go into the job market or graduate school having clarified your values and gained skills that will assist you in identifying and achieving your goals.
+Inside and outside of the classroom you will develop strength in critical competencies necessary to achieve success in our complex and changing world such as problem solving, professionalism, teamwork, communication, digital literacy, leadership, and intercultural engagement.

-Campus Life and Student Success offers Hatters resources, information, and services to empower them to achieve success and significance at Stetson and beyond.
-The Campus Life and Student Success umbrella includes a set of offices - Career and Professional Development, Housing and Residential Life, Diversity and Inclusion, Public Safety, Health Service, Student Development and Campus Vibrancy, Community Standards, Wellness and Recreation, the Counseling Center, Community Engagement, and the Academic Success Center (including tutoring, accessibility resources for students with disabilities, supplemental instruction and success coaching).
-Below is a list of some of the ways you can engage with Campus Life and Student Success.
+Campus Life and Student Success (CLaSS) offers you resources, information and services to empower you to achieve success and significance at Stetson and beyond.
+The Campus Life and Student Success umbrella includes a set of offices: Career and Professional Development, Residential Living and Learning, Diversity and Inclusion, Public Safety, Health Service, Student Development and Campus Vibrancy, Religious and Spiritual Life, Community Standards, Dining Services, Wellness and Recreation, Title IX, Student Counseling Services, Community Engagement, and Academic Success.
+Below is a list of some of the ways you can engage with CLaSS.